KhiewJianBin/Gift-Wrapping-3D/README.md

   - Considering using async task instead of co-routines

 ## Issues with Algo
- - If some points are co-planar, some faces might not be generated
+ 1. Some points generated can cause additional triangles to be form inside the convex hull, not sure why
- - Some triangles can be generated inside the convex hull, issue could be linked with
+ 2. If some points are co-planar, some faces might not be generated

-frozonnorth@gmail.com
+if any one has ideas on how to solve issue 1. i would love to hear your ideas, please contact me: frozonnorth@gmail.com